-There were many opportunities for social justice campaigning where Unite Community members lived, but to do this work under the umbrella of a trade union was central to the stories told by the interviewees, that is, it was important to them to bring their social justice campaigns in their local communities into the ‘home of labour’––again crossing the falsely rigid boundary of workplace and community issues (see Alberti 2016).
-While happy to be part of the ‘Unite family’ of 1.4 million members, and all that offered in terms of inter alia, credibility, structure, resources, media coverage, what mattered most was that the campaigning work was done, and seen to be done, by the trade union movement.
+There were many opportunities for social justice campaigning where Unite Community members lived, but doing this under the umbrella of a trade union was central to the stories told by the interviewees; that is, it was important to them to bring their social justice campaigns in their local communities into the ‘home of labour’, crossing the falsely rigid boundary of workplace and community issues (see Alberti, 2016).
+While happy to be part of the ‘Unite family’ of 1.4 million members, and all that offered in terms of credibility, structure, resources and media coverage – among other things – what mattered most was that the campaigning work was done, and seen to be done, by the trade union movement.
 Most interviewees had been members of other unions, but their ideological commitment was to trade unionism and the effectiveness of collectivism per se rather than identification or loyalty with any particular union (or indeed their predecessor unions).
-The interview with Linda, in particular, suggested how trade unions might create a form of organisation alongside their traditional centralist structures whereby there was a looser network of social movement organisations, working within and alongside unions in local communities.
+The interview with Linda, in particular, suggested how trade unions, alongside their traditional centralist structures, might create a looser network of social movement organisations, working within and alongside unions in local communities.

 Interviewees reported how involvement in Unite had created a sense of belonging for them and provided a space for political activism that wasn’t available elsewhere.
-While many of the interviewees were seasoned, political campaigners (often as members of the Labour Party or other left political parties), it was revealing that despite many already having a political ‘home’, interviewees felt that Unite was providing a different and more conducive space in which to form collaborations around broader social justice concerns/campaigns that went beyond the traditional class politics of political parties.
-As one member remarked, ‘Unite has something to offer that political parties can’t’, and this sentiment, expressed by another member, was consistent throughout the branches the researchers talked to: ‘we pride ourselves on being non-sectarian, we’ve got Socialist Party, we’ve got Socialist Worker, we’ve got Green, we’ve got the Communist Party, Morning Star readers, some Labour Party members–– we’re a real mix and we work really well together’.
-The interpretation of this finding is that UC branches are creating an activist organising space for local campaigning, but unlike political parties UC is able to draw people from different parties to collaborate––thus widening the scope of activists willing to take part in campaigns.
+While many of the interviewees were seasoned political campaigners (often as members of the Labour Party or other left-wing political parties), it was revealing that, despite having already had a political ‘home’, interviewees felt that Unite was providing a different and more conducive space in which to form collaborations around broader social justice concerns/campaigns that went beyond traditional class politics.
+As one member remarked, ‘Unite has something to offer that political parties can’t’.
+This sentiment, expressed by another member, seemed to resonate throughout the branches the researchers talked to: ‘we pride ourselves on being non-sectarian, we’ve got Socialist Party, we’ve got Socialist Worker, we’ve got Green, we’ve got the Communist Party, Morning Star readers, some Labour Party members – we’re a real mix and we work really well together’.
+The interpretation of this finding is that UC branches are creating an activist-organising space for local campaigning, but unlike political parties UC is able to draw people from different parties to collaborate, thus widening the scope of activists willing to take part in campaigns.

-It is evident that the UC members interviewed, demonstrate an ideological commitment to collective activism in a way that is at odds with the majority of ‘ordinary’ Unite members in the industrial sectors of the union.
-Unite is no different to most unions in that the great majority of members don’t play an active role within their unions––yet if people are motivated to join a trade union for non-instrumental reasons, and there is perhaps an untapped residual commitment to collectivism in a section of society, this can only be of benefit to trade unions looking to grow and develop greater societal influence.
-For example, UC members have been involved in/led campaigns against zero hours contracts in Sports Direct, against precarious low-wage hospitality work in TGI Friday, as well as campaigning against the government’s workfare, and representing claimants at benefit sanctions hearings.
+It is evident that the UC members interviewed demonstrate an ideological commitment to collective activism in a way that is at odds with the majority of ‘ordinary’ Unite members in the industrial sectors of the union.
+Unite is similar to most unions in that the great majority of members don’t play an active role.
+If people are motivated to join a trade union for non-instrumental reasons, however, and there is perhaps an untapped residual commitment to collectivism in a section of society, this can only benefit trade unions looking to grow and develop greater influence.
+For example, UC members have been involved in or led campaigns against zero-hours contracts in Sports Direct, against precarious low-wage hospitality work in TGI Friday, as well as campaigning against the government’s workfare, and representing claimants at benefit sanctions hearings.